The Quantization Model of Neural Scaling: Discussion

+\textbf{Implications for emergence and forecasting}: \textcite{srivastava2022beyond} find that on some tasks, neural scaling has high ``linearity'', with gradual improvements to scale, with other tasks displaying ``breakthroughness'', where performance improves sharply at some scale.
+In our model, high linearly would result from a task's relevant quanta being widely spread along the Q Sequence, and high breakthroughness would result from a task being monogenic or from the relevant quanta being close together in the Q Sequence.
+Our model also suggests that future capabilities could be forecasted if one could estimate the frequency at which that skill would benefit prediction in the training corpus.

-\bigbreak \textbf{Mechanistic Interpretability:} If it were true that computations were learned universally across model scales, then the task of mechanistically understanding neural networks might simplify.
-If performance is determined by the quanta -- a particular, enumerable set of computations -- then understanding the network could reduce to enumerating the quanta.
-Having done this, the learned knowledge and abilities of our networks could perhaps then be translated into a more interpretable format (something like code), studied in this format, and eventually executed in this format, rather than via the operation of the network.
+\textbf{Implications for mechanistic interpretability}: If the Quantization Hypothesis is correct, then understanding a network reduces to enumerating its quanta.
+Having done this, the quanta could perhaps then be translated into a more interpretable format (something like code), studied in this format, and eventually executed in this format, rather than via the operation of the network.

-\bigbreak \textbf{The Science of Deep Learning:} If we can understand model performance with respect to a particular set of computations, then perhaps these become natural objects of study in deep learning.
-Instead of studying as a black box how engineering choices like architecture, optimization hyperparameters, and scale affect model performance, we could instead study at an intermediate level how these choices influence the building blocks of model performance -- the quanta.
-For instance, instead of studying the training dynamics at the level of individual parameters, or at the level of the whole-network performance, one could study how the quanta emerge over training.
-This \emph{mesoscale} understanding of networks, in terms of the internal computations which collectively constitute their performance, could act like statistical physics for deep learning, perhaps allowing us to bridge our microscale understanding of low-level training dynamics and our macroscale understanding of model performance.
+\textbf{Outlook}: Lastly, our decomposition of networks into quanta is reminiscent of Minsky's \emph{Society of Mind}~\cite{minsky1988society} perspective that minds are decomposable into individually mindless ``agents''.
+If this decomposition is indeed possible, then the quanta (agents) become natural objects of study within networks.
+This \emph{mesoscale} understanding of networks, in terms of the internal modules which collectively constitute their performance, could perhaps act like statistical physics for deep learning, allowing us to bridge our microscale understanding of low-level training dynamics and our macroscale understanding of model performance.